A message on the topic of biological death. Main signs of clinical death

 • redistribution of blood in the body of the deceased;

-• cadaveric spots purple, which are localized in the underlying places on the body;
+• cadaveric spots purple in color, which are localized in lower places on the body;

 • rigor mortis;